fabriziomiano/cordis-rank/README.md

 # Rank R2M

-A tool to carry out a very basic analysis to rank R2M using Cordis data.
+A tool to carry out a very basic analysis to rank R2M using Cordis data and in particular the EC contribution to the various companies / institutions.

 ## Requirements
 The tool has been tested on Ubuntu 18.04 and it requires